 Boumedienne had seen the devastating impact of autogestation on production and saw no reason to promote.
 Boumedienne instead promoted gestation socialiste (socialist management) rather than worker management.
 Boumedienne had no reason to try to secure the loyalty of the workers per se; he had the loyalty of the military and did not need anything more.

 By 1971 ninety percent of Algerian industry was in the public sector.
 On the other hand Boumedienne did not promote investment and collective control in agriculture.
 Instead the focus of Boumedienne was state planning of capital-intensive export-oriented industry.
-He did very little to aleviate the hardship of the high unermployment in Algeria.
+He did very little to alleviate the hardship of the high underemployment in Algeria.

 Boumedienne's planning started with a three-year plan running from 1967-1969.
 This plan was administered by the Ministry of Finance.
 At the end of this first plan his administration decided to get serious about development planning.
 A division of the government called the Secretariat of State for Planning was created.
 There then followed two four-year plans.

 Apparently Boumedienne believed that the poverty of Algeria would be taken care of when his four-year development plans of 1971-1974 and 1975-1978 had achieved their goals.